-The CAR2CAR consortium [24] focuses on wireless vehicle-to-vehicle (V2V) communication applications based on ITS-G5 and concentrates all efforts on creating standards ensuring the interoperability of cooperative systems spanning all vehicles classes, across borders and brands.
-The Consortium works in close cooperation with the European and international standardisation organisations like the European Telecommunications Standards Institute (ETSI) and European Committee for Standardisation (CEN).
+CAR2CAR consortium The CAR2CAR consortium [24] focuses on wireless vehicle-to-vehicle (V2V) communication applications based on ITS-G5 and concentrates all efforts on creating standards ensuring the interoperability of cooperative systems spanning all vehicles classes, across borders and brands.
+The Consortium works in close cooperation with the European and international standardisation organizations like the ETSI and CEN.

-Space strategy and Galileo services, the European Global Satellite Navigation System (GNSS)

-With Galileo, satellites working together with GPS, there are more satellites available, meaning more accurate and reliable positioning for end users.
+Space strategy and Galileo services, the European Global Satellite Navigation System With Galileo, satellites working together with GPS, there are more satellites available, meaning more accurate and reliable positioning for end users.
 In particular, navigation in cities, where satellite signals can often be blocked by tall buildings, benefits from the increased positioning accuracy that multi-constellation provides.

-7.3.2 Automated Vehicles Standards
+6.3.2 Automated Vehicles Standards